Understanding the Statute of Limitations for Your Discrimination Claims

 What Is the Statute of Limitations Under Pennsylvania State Employment Laws?

 The Pennsylvania Human Relations Commission (PHRC) handles any charges of employment discrimination or harassment in Pennsylvania.
 The Statute of Limitations to file a charge with the PHRC is 180 days.

 The PHRC must hold your case for at least a year, in most circumstances, before you can obtain a Right to Sue Letter.
 However, sometimes the PHRC holds your case longer than a year.
 In that case, you can file a lawsuit with the courts within two years of the agency releasing your case.

 The EEOC and the PHRC have a “work-sharing agreement.”

 What Is the Statute of Limitations Under Philadelphia Employment Laws?

 The Philadelphia Commission of Human Relations (PCHR) gives you 300 days to file a complaint about employment discrimination and harassment.
-Your case has been “parked” with the PHRC for one year.
-Even if the charge is still in the “investigation” stage (which is usually the case), that one-year mark allows you to request your Right to Sue Letter.
+However, if your case has been “parked” with the PCHR for one year. that one-year mark allows you to request your Right to Sue Letter.
+You have this right even if the charge is still in the “investigation” stage (which is usually the case),

 The EEOC and the PCHR also have a “work-sharing agreement.”